GadagojuShiva/wisecow/README.md

       targetPort: 4499
   type: NodePort
 ```
-3. Build and Run Docker Container
+3. Build and Run Docker Container.
 Build the Docker image and run it locally:

 ```bash